pulpgrinder/Fronkensteen/bales-src/app/splash-panel.md

 ; Copyright 2020 by Anthony W. Hursh.
 Distributed under the same MIT license as Fronkensteen as a whole.

+**This is still very much at the "moving fast and breaking things" stage.
+Sharp corners are pretthy much guaranteed to still be present.
+Report bugs on the [Fronkensteen project page](http://github.com/Fronkensteen).**

 # What is Fronkensteen?

 It's a self-contained Scheme development environment.
 Everything is in one HTML file, which will work in any modern browser (i.e., not Internet Explorer).
 It can be put on a web server, or even loaded from the local file system with no server needed.

 # Why?